sandra-liedtke/ti_scraper/README.md

  - If the controller is used, the computer must be able to connect to the TOR-Network
  - A mail account for sending the result via mail and a mail account or alias-address receiving the result (may also be the same)
  - Notepad++ to open the resulting text files
+ - Excel or Libre Calc to open the csv files